Monday, 12 November 2012

 The sweeping curve of Burbage Rocks

-Upon Carl Wark (or Carl's Wark in some cases) sits a scheduled ancient monument; an Iron Age hill fort (according to interpretations of the earth embankments).
-Though the purpose of the existence of the ramparts is still uncertain, it is thought that the site was used as a place of refuge for surrounding settlements as there is no evidence of any permanent shelters within the site.
-Our route, passing by on the opposite side of the valley, continued along the top of the ridge of Burbage Rocks, however, it is possible to walk beneath the rock face along the Sheffield Country Way and get a ground-up view of the millstone escarpment and closer inspection of Carl Wark.
-Once again, either route is easy to follow thanks to wide, well-eroded paths.
+Upon Carl Wark (sometimes referred to as Carl's Wark) sits a scheduled ancient monument: an Iron Age hillfort, identified by its surviving earth embankments.
+While the exact purpose of these ramparts remains debated, the site is thought to have served as a place of refuge for nearby settlements, as there is no evidence of permanent shelters within the walls.
+Our route took us along the opposite side of the valley via the ridge of Burbage Rocks; however, you can also walk beneath the rock face along the Sheffield Country Way for a ground-up view of the gritstone escarpment and a closer look at Carl Wark.
+Both paths are easy to navigate thanks to wide, well-trodden tracks.

 Upper Burbage Bridge between Stanage and Burbage Rocks